kingjinho/notes_os/ch3.process_and_thread/README.md

             - Increase efficiency in management, `especially in garbage collection`
         - Parent garbage collects children's resources

+- Orphan Process(zombie process)
+    - Parent process should wait for child process to finish to garbage collect
+    - `What if parent process finishes earlier than child? or child finishes with unexepctedly? `
+    - `Orphan process is a process that stays even if it terminates`
+    - Waste of resources
+    - OS needs to clean up these processes periodically

+- Sum up
+    - Fork(), Exec(), Hierarchy are basis of OOP

 # Thread

 # Dynamic Allocation and System call